How to buy cheap perfume and aftershave

 It could be that the bottle of perfume is completely fine, but its packaging got damaged.
 Or, someone might have used a little bit of the fragrance before deciding they didn't like it.

-Make sure the seller looks reliable – check through their reviews to see what other people have said about them.
-If others seem happy with their purchases from the seller (especially if they've bought unboxed perfume or aftershave from them) this is a very good sign.
+Make sure the seller looks reliable.
+You can do this by checking their reviews to see what other people have said about them.
+If others seem happy with their purchases from the seller (especially if they've bought unboxed perfume or aftershave from them), this is a very good sign.

 Buy perfume via cashback sites